As a healthcare professional, you already know how important data security is for patients, staff and the enterprise as a whole.

 Worse, SMS authentication provides a false sense of security.
 The truth is, SMS is vulnerable to many hacking methods, including man-in-the-middle attacks, social engineering, SIM swapping and more.
 More than 30 years old, the SMS protocol isn’t even encrypted.

-Passwordless, tap-and-go authentication.
+Passwordless, tap-and-go identity authentication.
 For several years, forward-thinking healthcare organizations have been using employee ID badges not only for physical access to the building but also for logical access to workstations, medical devices and health records.
 The same concept has also been extended to medication and supply dispensing, visitor management, secure printing, time and attendance, cashless cafeteria and other applications, including single sign-on across all use cases.

 Authentication is simple, fast and secure.
 Users simply tap their credential—typically a contactless smart card—on a credential reader that can be placed on the desktop, mounted to a surface, attached to a notebook or tablet, or even embedded within medical devices such as dialysis machines, radiology systems, carts on wheels and more.
 Today, digital credentials are also available that allow users to authenticate by simply waving their Bluetooth® Low Energy or NFC-enabled smartphone over a mobile reader.

-The reader passes user identity information on to authentication software offered by a partner such as Imprivata, AuthX or ForgeRock, specializing in the management of digital identities for healthcare.
+The reader passes user identity information on to authentication software offered by a partner such as Imprivata, AuthX or ForgeRock, specializing in the management of digital wallet security for healthcare.
 In addition to login information, smart cards and mobile credentials can provide detailed information about user roles and permissions for healthcare systems and business applications throughout the enterprise—such as Imprivata, Cerner, Workday and others—supporting sophisticated single sign-on structures while greatly simplifying management and providing audit trails.

 Unlike passwords and SMS messages, smart cards and mobile credentials are virtually unhackable.
 They’re also much harder to steal.
 Password theft may go undetected, but physical or mobile credential theft is likely to be noticed and permissions revoked immediately.